Aaron Sangala: Artistic and educational career

 He is a founding member of the Sambangoma Cultural Troupe, Capital Theatre, Blantyre Round Table and Tiakalulu Guitar Quartet.

 With Ricardo Garcia and Bashir Sacranie, he was a founder member of the group Kalulu.

 Political career

-Sangala was elected Member of Parliament for Blantyre Ndirande Malabada in 2004.
+Sangala was elected as Member of Parliament for Blantyre Ndirande Malabada in 2004.

-In June 2006 he was appointed Deputy Minister of Health, and in May 2007 became Deputy Minister of Women and Child Development.
+In June 2006 he was appointed as Deputy Minister of Health, in May 2007 became Deputy Minister of Women and Child Development.

 In 2008 he became Minister of National Defense.

 He contested the May 2009 General Election on a Democratic Progressive Party (DPP) ticket and was reelected.

-Sangala was appointed Minister of Internal affairs and Public Security in the cabinet that became effective on 15 June 2009.
+Sangala was appointed as Minister of Internal affairs and Public Security in the cabinet that became effective on 15 June 2009.

 He retained this position in the cabinet announced on 9 August 2010.

 He was infamously involved in a parliament brawl with MP Anita Kalinde in 2011 while serving as Minister of Defense.
 Sangala was physically assaulted in parliament by Kalinde, in a video that was aired on television and went viral in Malawi.